 The CP to T-bill spread has been used as an instrument for the variation in aggregate liquidity demand in several prior studies, including Krishnamurthy (2002) and Gatev and Strahan (2006).
 Since the CP market is illiquid in comparison with the T-bill market, the spread between the two rates reflects aggregate liquidity demand.
-The largest investors in the CP market are banks and money market mutual funds; hence the spread is reflective of the aggregate liquidity demand of these institutions.
-Therefore, this spread is likely to be positively correlated to the bid-ask spreads that these institutions charge for making markets in the instruments in which they are active, to the extent that macro institution-level liquidity may be correlated with micro contract-level liquidity.
+The largest investors in the CP market are banks and money market mutual funds; hence the spread is reflective of the aggregate liquidity demand of that these institutions charge for making markets in the instruments in which they are active, to the extent that macro institution-level liquidity may be correlated with micro contract-level liquidity.
 However, it is unlikely that this spread would affect the excess implied volatilities of these options, except through their effect on liquidity.
 Hence, it is a valid instrument for the relative bid-ask spreads.
 Later, we also examine the statistical validity of both these instruments in our econometric tests.

-20 Our results for the ATM bucket are robust to the explicit inclusion of the historical skewness and excess kurtosis of the interest rate distribution as additional controls in the simultaneous equation model.
+&lt;sup>20 Our results for the ATM bucket are robust to the explicit inclusion of the historical skewness and excess kurtosis of the interest rate distribution as additional controls in the simultaneous equation model.

 These macro-financial variables, taken together, incorporate most of the relevant information about fundamental economic indicators, such as expected inflation, GDP growth rate, and risk premia.
 The macro-financial variables along with the LIFFE futures volume also control for the volatility risk premium in this market.
-Since the fundamental economic variables are available at most monthly, we must rely on daily proxies for the expectations of these economic factors in the financial markets.21
+Since the fundamental economic variables are available at most monthly, we must rely on daily proxies for the expectations of these economic factors in the financial markets.